NeoSOFT-Technologies/node-rest/wiki/docs/multitenancy-rest-service.md

 - `Login` `/api/login/` - HTTP POST: It provides the access token after authenticating the user.
 - `Logout` `/api/logout/` - HTTP POST: It revokes the provided access token.
 - `Refresh Access Token` `/api/refresh-access-token/` - HTTP POST: It generates new access token using refresh token.
+- `Forgot Password` `/api/forgotPassword/` - HTTP GET: It redirects to the forgot password page of the user of the provided tenant name.
 - `Register tenant` `/api/tenants/` - HTTP POST: It registers a new tenant by consuming tenant-registration microservice.
 - `Get All Tenant` `api/tenants/`- HTTP GET: It retreives all the registered tenant information from database.The output has been paginated to reduce load time
 - `Update Tenant` `/api/tenants`- HTTP PATCH: Sample API to update tenant configuration.